-Release Date Software Version Description Of Changes May 2025 24.11.4 Updates to style and format.
-The Configure Radius Authentication procedure on the Remote Authentication page is updated to include a new step for message authenticator.
+Release Date Software Version Description Of Changes June 2025 24.11.5 Minor updates to the structure of the user guide to make content easier to find and more user friendly.
+May 2025 24.11.4 Updates to style and format.
+The Configure Radius Authentication procedure in the Remote Authentication section is updated to include a new step for message authenticator.
 Updates to include information for serial SSH base ports has been added to SSH and Unauthenticated SSH to Serial Ports.
 A new 5G Settings and behavior section is added to the Communicating With The Cellular Modem topic.
 The Installing a new SIM card procedure on the Cellular Connectivity and Dual SIM topics has had a minor update.
 Feb 2025 24.11.3 Audit, review and update of main sections of the User Guide LDAP over SSH added to Remote Authentication CM8100-10G-5G Antenna Gain &amp; RF Band Support Specifications